InScight-Magazine/Content/Issue3/subfiles/tisha.typ

   abstract: abstract,
   coverImage: coverImage,
   sideImageFraction: 40%,
+  authorInfo: "Tisha Dash is a final-year BS-MS student currently pursuing her Master’s thesis in the Membrane Trafficking and Copper Metabolism Lab at IISER Kolkata, under the guidance of Dr. Arnab Gupta.
+Her research focuses on understanding cellular signaling pathways involved in copper homeostasis.
+Beyond the lab, Tisha is passionate about painting, dancing, and making her voice heard through spirited debates at Model United Nations conferences.
+She is deeply interested in bridging science with societal impact and storytelling.",
+  authorImage: "/images/tishaFace.jpeg",
+  authorImageWidth: (40%,40%),
 )

 #dcap("When you think of waste management, the last thing that comes to mind is the human brain.
 Yet, deep within our cells, an intricate system works tirelessly to clear out damaged or unnecessary components, ensuring the smooth functioning of critical processes.
 But what happens when this cleanup system breaks down?
 For individuals with Mucopolysaccharidosis VII (MPS VII), a rare genetic disorder?
 This failure triggers a cascade of devastating events, culminating in severe brain damage and early death.")